jassecurity/Google-Cybersecurity-Cert/index.md

 ## Why I'm Doing This

-While I continue to enjoy working as a web project manager, I’ve also felt a strong pull to understand how things work on the security side.
+While I’ve enjoyed working as a web project manager, I’m eager to begin my career in cybersecurity.

-This certificate is helping me strengthen my foundation.
-I’m not starting from zero, but I’m intentionally revisiting the basics to fill in the gaps and grow in the right direction.
+This certificate is helping me build a strong foundation to make that shift.

 I’m not just aiming to finish the certificate, I’m here to truly learn, reflect, and explore.

-This repo is my open notebook, for myself, and maybe for others figuring it out too.
+This repo is my open notebook, for myself and maybe for others figuring it out too.
 ---